elementor/wp2static/readme.md

 Optional use case - for me, I sometimes need to do development on a remote EC2 instance (to overcome terrible internet speeds where I am).
 In this instance, I need to set the site URL to the public DNS or assigned domain name of my EC2 instance.
 You can copy the `./provisioning/.env-vars-SAMPLE` file to `./provisioning/.env-vars` and set the `WPSTATICURL` variable within to your publicly accessible URL on port `8091`.

 There is a great [Dockerized FTP server](https://github.com/stilliard/docker-pure-ftpd) which I've found useful in development.
 I may extend this to also serve the hosted files for more complete test capabilities.
 So long as you can install Docker, this is a much less painful way to get a local FTP server and users setup than what I've experienced before.

+### Localisation / translations

+Uses the [https://github.com/cedaro/grunt-wp-i18n](https://github.com/cedaro/grunt-wp-i18n) npm module and the Gruntfile.js in the project root. `npm i -g grunt` then `grunt` to scan plugin source and generate a new `languages/static-html-output-plugin.pot` file.

 ### Debugging